 A game lasts five rounds, and at the start of each round, you set up six randomly drawn cards on card racks visible to all players.
 Cards are double-sided, come in four levels of difficulty, and include seven related words on a single side.
 In addition to a set of guessing cards, scoring tokens, marker and drawing board, each player receives one symbol card and one number card, which together indicate which word or phrase on the revealed cards that player must draw.
 Bonus tokens equal to one less than the number of players are placed in the center of the table.

-FOR MORE: Buy Pictomania
+FOR MORE: Buy Pictomania on Amazon

 #02 | A Fake Artist Goes to New York

 A Fake Artist Goes to New York makes the list of games like Pictionary because it is another great game about conveying information to everyone else via drawing.
 This has deeper levels however because it is not just about conveying clues, but also deception.
 There is a fake in your midst and you need to sniff them out in addition to everything else.

 Players take turns being the Question Master, whose role is to set a category, write a word within that category on dry erase cards, and hand those out to other players as artists.
 At the same time, one player will have only an “X” written on his card: they are the fake artist.
 Players will then go around the table twice, drawing one contiguous stroke each on a paper to draw the word established by the Question Master, then guess who the fake artist is.
 For 5 – 10 players, games last about 20 minutes.